googleapis/google-api-dotnet-client/WhyNetStandard1.3.md

 ## Targeting NetStandard1.1

-we could probably target `NetStandard1.1` without too much problem.
+We could probably target `NetStandard1.1` without too much problem.

 * **System.Diagnostics.Process**:
   Remove support for launching a browser, simply display the URL to visit using